Cardi B Is Trademarking Her Signature Saying Okurrr

 It seems the Grammy-winning songstress wants the unique word...sound...catchphrase she made famous to officially belong to her because there's a new filing to trademark the slogan.

-The filing was done under the star's company, Washpoppin, Inc. on March 11.
+According to online records, the filing was done under the star's company, Washpoppin, Inc. on March 11.
 It seems the actress intends to trademark the phrase to use for "paper goods, namely paper cups and posters," as it is described in the filing.

-An earlier filing for "Okurr" with one les "r" on Feb.
+An earlier filing for "Okurr" with one less "r" on Feb.
 25 was for "clothing, namely, T-shirts, sweatshirts, hooded sweatshirts, pants, shorts, jackets, footwear, headgear, namely, hats and caps, blouses, bodysuits, dresses, jumpsuits, leggings, skirts, sweaters, undergarments."